Join for FREE

 Leapfrog migration: a strategy of bird migration, where far northern (or far southern) breeding birds fly longer distances, crossing over other populations of the same species and continuing further south (or north) than they do.
 For example, Common Ringed Plovers breeding in the high Arctic migrate to southern Africa in winter, overflying the populatons that breed in Britain which only migrate short distances to southwestern Europe if they migrate at all.

 Leapfrog patterns: this is used to describe patterns where two populations within a species (or among closely related species) display one pattern of phenotype (visible characteristics) while an intervening population differs.
 Recent DNA results indicate that the distant, identical populations are not more closely related than the intervening one, but that the repeated patterns might be results of local selection forces.

-Lek, lekking: lekking is the behavior where males display in groups hoping that a female will choose one of the displaying males to mate with.
-Lek can therefore mean such a group, but it can also mean the place where such behavior takes place (colloquially called mating arena).
-Ruff and Manakins are examples of birds known for their lekking, but lekking happens in several additional groups.
+Lek, lekking: lekking is the behaviour where males display in groups hoping that a female will choose one of the displaying males to mate with.
+Lek can therefore mean such a group, but it can also mean the place where such behaviour takes place (colloquially called mating arena).
+Lek differs from a normal display by performance of multiple males, and on the place used only for displaying and providing no food, nesting place or other resources.
+Black Grouse, Ruff and Manakins are examples of birds known for their lekking, but lekking happens in several additional groups.